 The American Society of Addiction Medicine defines addiction as a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 This definition applies regardless of whether the addiction is to a drug or an activity.
 Applying this definition to marijuana, we are able to diagnose whether marijuana use by an individual reaches the threshold to be defined as addiction.

 Addiction to marijuana can be determined by looking for specific signs of abuse that fall within the bounds of the above definition.
 These signs include, but are not entirely limited to:

-- This disease may express itself in a variety of ways, including memory impairment, social alienation, failure to fulfill responsibilities, physical altercations or accidents resulting from being high, or even severe paranoia.
+- Marijuana dependency may cause significant life changes.
+Addiction may express itself in a variety of ways, including memory impairment, social alienation, failure to fulfill responsibilities, physical altercations or accidents resulting from being high, or even severe paranoia.
 However it reveals itself through an unwillingness to cease use of the drug after such problems is a clear sign of addiction.